 3.2) Set-up the Group Entity and management system, including policies, processes and mechanisms to manage the Group, and monitor members’ compliance with the standard.
 Get advice from HQAI if needed;

-4) File the application form and indicate if you are interested in receiving a Subsidy;
+4) Visit the application process website and request the application form.
+Indicate in the application form if you are interested in receiving a Subsidy;

 5) The Quality Assurance team will reach out to you to discuss the next steps